If you are facing a claim by a current or former employee, we can help.

-There are a number of factors which will affect the timescale for completing the hearing of your case.
+There are a number of factors which will affect the timescale for completing the hearing of the case.

-If settlement isn’t achieved at that early stage, then you will have to start your formal claim to the Employment Tribunal.
-As a guide, claims for unfair dismissal are often heard within around 3 to 6 months of the formal claim being submitted to the Tribunal.
-More complex cases, such as those involving discrimination can take longer to complete; often 6-12 months.
-Settlement may be achieved at any stage, subject of course to both sides being able to reach agreement.
+If the claim proceeds then as a guide, claims for unfair dismissal are often heard within around 12 months of the formal claim being submitted to the Tribunal.
+More complex cases, such as those involving discrimination, can take longer to complete; often 12 to 24 months.

-- The complexity of the facts in your case
+- The complexity of the facts being argued.

-- The complexity of the legal arguments in your case
+- The complexity of the legal arguments relevant to the claim.

-- The approach to litigation and settlement taken by you and your opponent
+- The approach to litigation taken by you and your opponent.

 - Any particular measures that the Employment Tribunal considers are necessary for the case to be dealt with effectively.